antondlf/PitchPlotting/README.md

 ## The Visualization System **Pitch_Plotting**

-This system was developed during a Graduate Seminar on linguistic Rhythm at UCSB taught by Matthew Gordon and Argyro Katsika (Fall 2020, Winter 2021).
+This system was developed during a Graduate Seminar on Linguistic Rhythm at UCSB taught by Matthew Gordon and Argyro Katsika (Fall 2020, Winter 2021).
 The system is held in the script **Pitch_Plot.py**.
 This script takes in two recordings, one reference and one input, extracts the pitch out of both and generates a plot with both traces aligned.
 The reference recording is meant to be a native speaker's production of a sentence that is representative of the target intonation being taught.
 The input recording